In order to limit the spread, all AFI Faculty and staff who can carry out their work duties from home will continue to do so until further notice.

 As many of you may already know, the Families First Coronavirus Response Act (“FFCRA”) has been signed into law.
 This law expanded paid sick leave and the Family and Medical Leave Act in two important ways to address the ongoing COVID-19 epidemic.
 Both the EPSLA and the FMLA Expansion are currently set to expire at the end of 2020.
 Please contact Human Resources if you have any questions about the new FFCRA.

-We understand that personal travel may be a necessity, however, please be aware that any Fellow, Faculty or staff member returning from travel via an airplane or outside of a 125 mile radius surrounding campus will not be admitted onto the campus until they self-quarantine at home for 10 days unless the individual is tested on or after the fifth day following their return.
-If a test result is negative after day five, the quarantine may be lifted, and the individual may enter campus so long as they pass the on-campus screening.
+We understand that personal travel may be a necessity, however, please be aware that any Fellow, Faculty or Staff member returning from travel via an airplane or outside of a 125-mile radius surrounding campus must monitor for symptoms for 10 days after travel as well as PCR test 3-5 days after returning to Los Angeles.

 For more information on working remotely, please visit the AFI Intranet.